Christians can be heard talking about God all the time. ‘Blah, blah, god this. Blah, blah, god that.’ Especially preachers.

-Christians can be heard talking about God all the time.
-‘Blah, blah, god this.
-Blah, blah, god that.’
-They arrogantly think they know him.
-Which is an outrageous claim: a bag of liquid and chemicals wandering around on the 3rd rock from the sun, among outrageous millions of suns and rocks, knows the Creator of the universe: God.
+They seem to think they know him which is an outrageous claim.
+A bag of liquid chemicals who is wandering around on the 3rd rock from a particular sun, among millions of suns, knows the Creator of the universe: God.

 Given the outrageous nature of the claim, why are Christians so confident that they know God?
 Here’s what one Christian thinker wrote.